-I recently came across an article that included an anecdote about a group of content marketers that don’t believe revenue is the ultimate goal of marketing.
-Beside the fact that these marketers may have been poorly hired, I wonder how many in other organizations understand the purpose behind content marketing and what it can do to influence the revenues of an organization.
+I recently came across an article that included an anecdote about a group of content marketers who don’t believe revenue is the ultimate goal of marketing.
+Beside the fact that these marketers may have been poorly hired, I wonder how many people in other organizations understand the purpose behind content marketing and what it can do to influence the revenues of an organization.

-Don’t ask for a sale.
+1. Don’t Ask for a Sale.

 That’s no longer the case.
 Prospects today need to get to know a company before they will do business with them.
 The best way to do that is to show you understand their business by providing them with information and thought leadership they will find valuable.

-Sustain the effort.
+3. Sustain the Effort.

 Despite the fact that you’re moving from a request for a sale to offering thought leadership in your content, you still need to make it easy for the prospect to transact with you.
-Include a link to purchase or request a demo/trial in all of your communications – even those providing thought leadership – because eventually, as your relationship with the prospect develops, they may buy.
+Include a link to purchase or to request a demo/trial in all of your communications – even those providing thought leadership – because eventually, as your relationship with the prospect develops, they may buy.

 In many organizations, the content marketing effort ends with the sale.
 This is ridiculous.
 You spent all that time and effort fostering a relationship and you’re going to end it just because the relationship was consummated?
 Think of the relationship needs differently at this point.
-Segment your customers from your prospects and consider their needs differently.
+Segment your customers from your prospects and consider their distinct needs.
 Now that you know they have your tool, what value can you add to improve their experience?
-If you can figure that out and provide them materials they will find valuable, the customer will stick with you longer – and buy more.
+If you can figure that out and provide them with materials they will find valuable, the customer will stick with you longer – and buy more.

-You need a good place to store your content assets for future use.
+You need a good place to store your sales content assets for future use.
 The benefit of a solid knowledge management system for this purpose is that you can use it to track how the content is being used and how effective it is at converting leads to opportunities and customers.
 Good content can be recycled if you keep it curated and readily available.
 A solid knowledge management system makes this possible.

 Content marketing is perhaps the hottest area of marketing today.
 And for good reason.
 With a solid strategy, it can pay big dividends.